Installation

 -

-subjectAltName values for all replicas with your existing
+CN and subjectAltName values for all replicas

-PKI's certificate authority.
+with your existing PKI's certificate authority.

 The anti-security concept of wild-card certificates is not compatible with Æ-DIR's security concept!
 Therefore these cannot be used!